nkpak001/redis-data-management/README.md

 - Google Colab
 - Jupyter Notebook

-## Project Design

-The project models a clinic scheduling system containing:

-- Patients
-- Doctors
-- Appointments
-- Doctor specialties
-- Appointment schedules
-- Temporary appointment holds
-- Booking activity records
+## What I Did

-Redis hashes were used to represent entities, while sets and sorted sets supported indexing and scheduling.
+I used Redis hashes to store information about patients, doctors, and appointments.
+I also worked with sets and sorted sets to organize and retrieve data in different ways.

-## Technical Work

-The project included:
+Some of the main parts of the project included:

+- Creating and managing patient, doctor, and appointment data
-- Modeling data with Redis hashes
+- Using Redis hashes to store records
-- Creating secondary indexes using sets
+- Creating secondary indexes with sets
-- Using sorted sets for appointment scheduling
+- Using sorted sets to manage appointment schedules
-- Implementing time-bound appointment holds with TTL expiration
+- Using TTL expiration for temporary appointment holds
-- Building an atomic booking process to prevent double-booking
+- Building a booking process that prevents the same appointment from being booked twice
-- Using WATCH, MULTI, and EXEC for optimistic locking and transaction control
+- Working with WATCH, MULTI, and EXEC for transactions
-- Handling potential race conditions during concurrent booking attempts
+- Using optimistic locking to handle changes during the booking process
-- Using Redis Streams to maintain an audit trail of booking activity
+- Using Redis Streams to keep a record of booking activity
-- Applying consistent key naming and namespace conventions
-- Working with Python and redis-py to interact with Redis
+- Connecting Python to Redis with redis-py

-## Skills Demonstrated

-- Redis
-- Python
-- NoSQL Data Modeling
-- Data Structures
-- Secondary Indexing
-- Transactions
-- Optimistic Locking
-- TTL and Expiration
-- Redis Streams
-- Concurrency Control
-- Data Validation
-- Analytical Problem Solving

-## Author
+## What I Learned

-Necey Kpakio
-M.S.
-Computer Science
-Old Dominion University
+Before this project, most of my database experience focused on traditional relational databases and SQL.
+This assignment helped me understand how a NoSQL database like Redis stores and manages data differently.

+I also got more experience with transactions, expiration times, indexing, and handling situations where multiple users could try to access or change the same data.
+Building the appointment booking portion helped me see how Redis can be used for real applications where speed and data consistency are important.